SeanDemske/GoalTracker/README.md

 ## Description

 This app was the result of a hackathon event hosted by [Mintbean](https://www.mintbean.io/) where the aim was to create a simple goal tracking application.
-Create your own profile and hold yourself accountable with LetsGoal.
+Create your own profile and hold yourself accountable with LetsGoal!

 ## Built With
 * NodeJS